 Ensemble of HMM technique developed initially for SEPP.

 - HIPPI: gene binning for protein sequences, using ensembles of HMMs.
 (This is available on github at the website for SEPP, see above)

-and is the work of Mike Nute (see Nute and Warnow, BMC Genomics 2016).
+This is the work of Mike Nute (PhD student).

 Conferences and Software Schools

 Next Generation Sequencing - Algorithms, and Software For Biomedical Applications.

 Mihai Pop and Tandy Warnow were two of the co-organizers of this Dagstuhl seminar.